 3. If the update request includes changes in the Spatial validity condition, the TSCTSF determines the UE's presence in the updated Spatial validity condition as specified in steps 3-7 of the time synchronization activation procedure in clause 4.15.9.3.2.

+4. If the update request includes the changes in the Timing synchronization status reporting indication, the TSCTSF stops/starts retrieving the information about the NG-RAN and/or UPF timing synchronizations status; at the same time, the ongoing service configuration remains the sames or modified according the newly provided Time Synchronization parameters.

-4. The TSCTSF responds with the Ntsctsf_TimeSynchronization_ConfigUpdate response where the AF may include an indication that the UE(s) are (not) present in the Requested Coverage Area (in cases when the AF has requested the service for a specific area).
+5. The TSCTSF responds with the Ntsctsf_TimeSynchronization_ConfigUpdate response where the AF may include an indication that the UE(s) are (not) present in the Requested Coverage Area (in cases when the AF has requested the service for a specific area).